pelmered/pelmered/README.md

 ### Hi there 👋

-I'm currently working at Ezeto - A rental service in Sweden.
+I'm currently working as a Tech Lead at MyGizmo - An ERP/project managemet SaaS for craft men.

 Formerly co-founder & Tech Lead/Architect at [Heap Carsharing](https://heap.co) - A peer-to-peer carsharing startup in Sweden 🚗